Academic and Leadership Scholarship Renewal Requirements

 Freshman Year Summer Earn Back Program

-Freshmen who received their academic award in the spring term, but fail to maintain 27 hours for their freshman year with a 3.00 cumulative GPA, may take summer courses to make up deficiencies.
+Freshmen who received their academic award in the spring term, but fail to maintain 27 hours for their freshman year with a 3.00 cumulative GPA, may take summer courses to make up deficiencies if 10 academic interventions have been completed.
+Freshmen who do not earn 10 interventions cannot take advantage of the Summer Earn Back Program (see guidelines above).
 Summer courses may be used to meet either hour or GPA cumulative requirement for sophomore year renewal.
 Summer term may not be used to meet required monthly intervention program attendance.
 Summer courses taken to reinstate awards must be through Arkansas Tech University and are at the student’s expense.

 Transfer Scholarship Renewal Requirements